Call +44(0)161 941 4000

 Either party to the marriage or civil partnership can start divorce proceedings.
 The party applying for a divorce or dissolution is known as the petitioner.
 The other spouse is known as the respondent.
 Divorce and dissolution proceedings are dealt with by the Family Court.

 The divorce process itself is relatively simple to navigate.
-Due to the reduction in a number of Family Courts in England & Wales in recent years, an uncontested divorce can take between four to six months.
+Due to the reduction in the number of Family Courts in England & Wales in recent years, an uncontested divorce can take between four to six months.
 However, where there are additional disputes surrounding children or financial matters, the process can take anywhere from 6 – 18 months.
 The length of the divorce process depends on a number of factors.